 The most feared complications of spinal infections are permanent neurologic damage and sepsis.
-Thus, the major red flag symptoms include any neurologic deficits suggested involvement of the spinal cord or any hemodynamic instability or severe systemic symptoms concerning for sepsis.
-A thorough neurological exam is essential in all patients that exhibit these signs and symptoms since it helps increase our index of suspicion.
+Thus, the major red flag symptoms include any neurologic deficits suggesting involvement of the spinal cord or any hemodynamic instability or severe systemic symptoms concerning for sepsis.
+Therefore, a thorough neurological exam is warranted in all patients that exhibit these signs and symptoms since it helps increase our index of suspicion.

 Treatment Options and Outcomes

-Since one of the presenting signs of infection can be hemodynamic instability, resuscitation and immediate intravenous broad-spectrum antibiotics (vancomycin and third generation cephalosporin) should be given to any patient presenting with signs of sepsis, even prior to confirmation of the offending microbe.
+Because one of the complications of infection includes hemodynamic instability, fluid resuscitation and intravenous broad-spectrum antibiotics (such as vancomycin and a third-generation cephalosporin) should be given to any patient presenting with signs of sepsis– even prior to confirmation of the offending microbe.

 Ideally, blood cultures are drawn before antibiotics are given, as a culture provides not only a general diagnosis but is critical for tailoring the appropriate antibiotic treatment.
 In the stable patient with a suspected disc space infection, vertebral osteomyelitis, or spondylodiscitis, antibiotics should ideally be withheld until a culture-proven diagnosis is made.